What is a Magnet Hospital?

 "Magnet hospitals value nurses who advance their degrees and really encourage that," Urban said.
 "The thinking is that the higher the degree, the more knowledgeable you are, and the more you can share that knowledge with the people you work with and improve practice."

 Magnet-designated institutions are not alone in looking for nurses with advanced degrees.
-A 2020 survey from the American Association of Colleges of Nursing found that 41% of hospitals and other healthcare facilities are requiring new hires to have a bachelor’s degree, while 82% of health care employers expressed a strong preference for BSN program graduates.
+A 2020 survey from the American Association of Colleges of Nursing (AACN) found that 41% of hospitals and other healthcare facilities are requiring new hires to have a bachelor’s degree, while 82% of health care employers expressed a strong preference for BSN program graduates.
+If you do not have a BSN, some employers will expect you to achieve your BSN within a specific time frame such as 3-5 years after hire date and may also offer tuition reimbursement or assistance.

 No matter where your nursing degree takes you, whether to a Magnet hospital, small community hospital or another medical facility, continuing your nursing education will always be an important part of advancing your health care career, Urban said.